 Burton had a couple of amateur bouts before turning pro.
 Alyssa Vasquez was one of Burton’s amatuer opponents.
 Vasquez tried to contact Burton (who she thought to be Fox) before their match, but Burton would not respond.
 Vasquez did not know of Burton’s genetic history prior to their match and now says that she would not have agreed to fight Burton had she known he was actually a man.
 Burton defeated Vasquez in that amateur match and Vasquez says “I have fought some amazing women in the cage, but I can honestly say she was the fastest and strongest fighter I’ve ever faced.”
 I guess Vasquez now knows why.

 As you can imagine, I don’t like what I have seen here.
 Burton was born a man and his sex change does not make him a woman.
 He lived as a male for over 30 years and has done nothing but change his physical appearance to the point where he is now neither fully male nor is he female.
-The fact that he now beats women on a regular basis, is not something our society should allow, much less applaud.
+The fact that he took to beating women on a regular basis, is not something our society should allow, much less applaud.

 However, there is the other extreme.
 Many people have attacked Burton in very disrespectful and disturbing ways.
 While women have primarily pointed out that Burton is not really a woman and likely has a physical advantage over his opponents, some men who are either MMA commentators or fans, have gone overboard in their verbal assault on Burton.

 We are all imperfect.
 The problem is: We have the impression that we cannot question anyone’s behavior or choices, because we have our flaws as well.
-We all sit around with the realization that we live in glass houses.
+We all sit around with the realization that we all live in glass houses.
 We know that our family member, friend or neighbor may see our suggestion as condemnation and retaliate against us in some way.
 So we remain silent for fear that a stone will be pitched at our house.
 This is why many men fail to teach their sons and daughters about the danger and destruction of pornography.
-This is why many women fail to teach their daughters the danger and destruction of artificial contraception.
+This is why many women fail to teach their daughters the danger and destruction of hormonal contraception.
 This is why many of us ignore the destructive behaviors and decisions of those around us.
-We all have skeletons in our closet, and we selfishly wish to keep them in the closet.
+We all have skeletons in our closet, and we selfishly choose to keep them in the closet instead of speaking truth.
 Who am I to judge?

 The answer is we are to judge.
 But we cannot judge a person’s heart.
 All we can judge are behaviors, appearances and choices.
 And by judging, I absolutely do not mean to condemn.
-Only God can condemn a person.
+A person actually condemns himself or herself by rejecting God and the reality God has given us.
 If we love our neighbor, we will be observant of those around us and when we see them struggling to make good decisions or when we see them making bad decisions, we have an obligation, out of love, to speak up.
 They may see us as hateful, judgmental and perceive it as condemnation, but if we are truly doing our best to help them avoid behavior and decisions that are detrimental to their well-being, we are acting out of love.
 This takes our willingness to suffer and it takes our willingness to risk temporary or permanent persecution by those we wish to help.
 If you are a Christian, the ultimate destruction is damnation.
 Everything you do is centered around your own salvation and the salvation of your neighbor.
 As a Christian, you are called to sacrifice everything you have, in order to help save your neighbor’s soul.
 And by neighbor, I include your spouse, child, sibling, parent, etc…

 When a person attempts to overrule God, the person has to rationalize everything and elevate his or her own personal desires and goals above all else.
 Sin has to go out the door because you have to throw God out of your life as well.
 For a person like Fallon Fox, God is dead, God has died or God never existed in the first place, which is one of the basic requirements for speaking at a Skepticon conference.